ente-io/ente/docs/docs/photos/faq/machine-learning.md

 ### Mobile

 First, make sure the person is not named.
-If you already gave a name, then first press **Remove person label** in the top right menu.
-Now inside the unnamed grouping, press **Ignore person** from the top right menu.
+If you already gave a name, then first press `Remove person label` in the top right menu.
+Now inside the unnamed grouping, press `Ignore person` from the top right menu.

-To undo this action, go to a photo containing the person.
-Go to the file info section of the photo and press on the face thumbnail of the ignored person.
+To undo this action, go to a **photo containing the person**.
+Go to the **file info** section of the photo and press on the **face thumbnail of the ignored person**.
 This will take you to the grouping of this person.
-Here you can press **Show person** to undo ignoring the person.
+Here you can press `Show person` to undo ignoring the person.

 ### Desktop